sk25469/caching-system/README.md

 ### Testing

-To test the API using CLI, run the server with `go run main.go` then go to the test directory.
-There are multiple configurations available:
+To test the API using CLI, go to the test directory.
+There are multiple testing configurations available:

 * To retrieve a post or todo, use the following command: